Human Growth Hormone (HGH)

 • HGH deficiency due to rare pituitary tumors or their treatment

-• Muscle-wasting disease associated with HIV/AIDS
+• Muscle-wasting disease that comes with with HIV or AIDS

-But the most common uses for HGH are not FDA-approved.
-Some people use the hormone, along with other performance-enhancing drugs such as anabolic steroids in an attempt to build muscle and improve athletic performance.
+Some people use the hormone, along with other performance-enhancing drugs such as anabolic steroids, to build muscle and improve athletic performance.
 Yet HGH's effect on athletic performance is unknown.

 Possible side effects of HGH use include: